 Clause 1.
-In exercise of the powers conferred by the Safety of Sports Ground Act, 1975, the Fire Safety of Places of Sport Act, 1987 and all other enabling powers, Nottingham City Council ("the Council"), hereby issues this General Safety Certificate to:- in respect of Notts County Football Club, Meadow Lane, Nottingham, NG2 4HJ ("the Sports Ground") being a sports ground designated by Order of the Secretary of State as requiring a Safety Certificate.
+In exercise of the powers conferred by the Safety of Sports Ground Act 1975 ("the 1975 Act and all other enabling powers, Nottingham City Council ("the Council"), hereby issues this General Safety Certificate to:- in respect of the premises of Notts County Football Club at the Meadow Lane Stadium, Meadow Lane, Nottingham, NG2 4HJ ("the Sports Ground") being a sports ground designated by Order of the Secretary of State as requiring a Safety Certificate.